Swoop (airline): Livery

-Swoop's fleet of aircraft are painted with the Swoop logo large across the fuselage, and a pink tail with a white line leading up to a silhouette of an aircraft.
-The winglets are painted in a similar pattern to the tail, pink with a white stripe through it.
-This pattern is the same on the inside and outside of the winglets.
-Each aircraft is given a name painted in pink below the windows of the cockpit on both sides of the aircraft.
+Swoop's fleet of aircraft was painted with the Swoop logo large across the fuselage, and a pink tail with a white line leading up to a silhouette of an aircraft.
+The winglets were painted in a similar pattern to the tail, pink with a white stripe through it.
+This pattern was the same on the inside and outside of the winglets.
+Each aircraft was given a name painted in pink below the windows of the cockpit on both sides of the aircraft.

-Cabin

-Seating

-Swoop's fleet of Boeing 737 aircraft is equipped with Recaro BL3520 leather seats and pink antimacassars over the headrests, which are configured in an all-economy class configuration in a 3–3 layout.
-Each seat includes a tray-table, seat pocket, an adjustable headrest, and movable armrests at most seats.
-Each seat is also equipped with AC and USB in-seat power.

-Services

-As a low-cost carrier, Swoop charges additional fees for various services and amenities, including additional baggage allowances and in-flight catering.
-The airline offers Wi-Fi internet access through their mobile app, called "Swoop Stream".
-Previously, the airline offered free in-flight entertainment through Swoop Stream, which offered movies and pre-recorded television shows until March 1, 2019, after which Swoop began removing the-inflight entertainment services from its app.